Last Updated on November 17, 2021

 If you’re looking into flipping a house, you’re probably wondering how to make sure your investment turns out to be profitable.
 There are a wide variety of approaches to answering that question, and we would recommend performing a house flip market analysis in any case.
 You can never be too thorough when making a major financial decision.
-However, there’s one principle that underlies all house flipping scenarios, and it’s incredibly simple: the 70% rule.
+However, one principle underlies all house-flipping scenarios, and it’s incredibly simple: the 70% rule.
+Below, you’ll discover what is the 70% rule of house flipping and how to apply it to your advantage.

 There’s an important caveat, though…